 We are sector leaders in minimising pollution, being rated 'green' by the EA against serious pollution incidents every year since it began its annual assessments.
-Our AMP8 plans seek to maintain zero serious pollutions and reduce all pollution incidents further.
+Our AMP8 plan targets zero serious pollutions and further reductions in total pollution incidents.

 We have 34 bathing waters in the North West, and have made good progress in improving river water quality, which has a knock-on impact on our oceans.
 This includes reducing spills from storm overflows and addressing nutrient imbalance.